jhubert/hiring-exercises/grouping/README.md

 Three sample input files are included.
 All files should be successfully processed by the resulting code.

-### Matching Identifier
+### Matching Type

-A matching identifier is an identifying feature used by an algorithm to compare rows.
+A matching type is a declaration of what logic should be used to compare the rows.

-For example: same_email would make use of an algorithm that matches rows based on email columns
+For example: A matching type named same_email might make use of an algorithm that matches rows based on email columns.

 ## Interface